 A CCTV camera inspection of the inside of the pipe line revealed that the old 110mm Earthenware sewer line was cracked in multiple sections and had tree roots growing into the pipe causing it to block continuously.
 The section of pipe in question comes from toilets, kitchen and staff room, runs under part of the school building, a corridor, under a play area with jungle gym and benches, under a section of the sports field and out to a manhole where the pipe feeds into the main municipal sewer line.

-Solution: The Primary School did not want to replace the pipe line because of where the line runs.
+The Primary School did not want to replace the pipe line because of where the line runs.
 They would need to chop open a section of the building and corridor, dig under the benches and jungle gym and through part of the sports field.

 Blairgowrie Primary School chose to rather have the pipe relined with Nu Flow.